What Separates a Logo From a Brand — And Why It Matters for Founders

 It looked professional.
 But it didn't feel like you.
 And you couldn't explain why.

 You're not being difficult.
 You're not too indecisive.
 The problem isn't you, and it likely wasn't the designers either.
-The problem is that nobody ever built your brand before they built your logo.
+The problem is that nobody built your brand before they built your logo.

 Your logo is a visual mark — a symbol designed to identify your business.
 It can be beautiful, memorable, and perfectly crafted.
 But by itself, it cannot make someone trust you.
 It cannot make someone choose you over a competitor who charges less.
 It cannot make someone feel like your work is for them.

-A brand does all of that.
-And a brand lives in the minds of your audience — not on your hard drive.
+A brand lives in the minds of your audience.
+Not on your hard drive.

 This is why a business can have a flawless logo and still feel forgettable.
-And why another business, sometimes with a simpler mark, can feel magnetic — because everything around it communicates something consistent, true, and worth paying attention to.
+And why another business — sometimes with a simpler mark — can feel magnetic.
+Because everything around it communicates something consistent, true, and worth paying attention to.

 No positioning.
 No audience clarity.
 No understanding of the feeling the brand needs to create before a single line is drawn.
 No plan for how the mark will hold up across sizes, backgrounds, platforms, and years.